 - What happens when a user forgets his/her password?

-- What happens when a user enters a wrong password?
+- What happens when a user enters the wrong password?

 - What can a user do on each interface?

-Thus, elaborate every scenario a user may encounter and consider as many use-cases as humanly possible.
+Thus, elaborate on every scenario a user may encounter and consider as many use-cases as humanly possible.